jeroeningen/advidi_test/README.md

 Hopefully if I had the time I could reach over 10.000 requests per minute.

 ##Limitations / TODO's
+* Fix S3 file uploads on Heroku.
+Because of this currently after each deploy, all uploaded banners will be lost, because they are stored on the local filesystem.
 * To speed up the application, please strip off ActiveRecord and implement Sequel
 * Use plain Ruby scripts where possible.
 So for example extract functions from the model that does not depend on the model itself.
 * Add just one key to Redis and put every attribute in that key, instead of a key for every attribute